andreatramacere/adiabatic_exp_radio_gamma_delay/README.md

 # Instructions to run the notebooks in the `radio_gev_data_and_analysis`

+The notebooks and the code in the folder: `radio_gev_data_and_analysis` reproduce  the analysis presented in Section 6.
+For question regarding the following notebooks please contact vitalii.sliusar [at] unige.ch

 The directory `radio_gev_data_and_analysis` hosts notebooks to analyse data (available in the `radio_gev_data_and_analysis/data` directory).
 If you want to rerun the analysis to obtain all the values from the manuscript, just "Run All" cells of the provided notebooks.
-Generated plots are put into `radio_gev_data_and_analysis/images` folder (for question regarding these notebooks please contact vitalii.sliusar [at] unige.ch)
+Generated plots are put into `radio_gev_data_and_analysis/images` folder

 List of the notebooks, and description: